gecitemre/gravity/README.md

 contact: emregecit5@gmail.com

-i am not satisfied with the collision system. if you have a better collision mechanism, please share it.
+i am not satisfied with the collision system. if you have a better collision mechanism, please contact me.